-Moving to non-plastic shopping bags
+Progress on move to non-plastic shopping bags

-Starting in the last quarter of 2020, Dufry gradually began replacing plastic carrier bags at all its duty-free operations globally, with more environmentally friendly ones made of compostable and recyclable materials.
+Starting in the last quarter of 2020, Dufry gradually began replacing existing plastic carrier bags at all its duty-free operations globally - which already contained more than a 70 % of recycled plastic - with more environmentally friendly ones made of biodegradable and recyclable materials.
 The only exception for the time being is that of STEBs (Secure Tamper Evident Bags).
 These are necessary for certain airport purchases such as liquor or tobacco, as per the requirements of the International Civil Aviation Organization (ICAO) and regulations of certain airports.
-For this type of bag, Dufry is also exploring recyclable or degradable alternatives that will meet ICAO's and airports' regulations.
+For this type of bags, Dufry is also exploring recyclable or degradable alternatives that will meet ICAO's and airports' regulations.
 Once the substitution of the single-use plastic bags is fully completed, the company will reduce plastic usage by 7.3 tons per annum.

-The single-use plastic bag phase-out is coupled with point-of-sale communication campaigns to raise awareness and encourage customers to reduce single-use plastic consumption and replace it with more sustainable alternatives.
-The company has also agreed to adopt a global price scheme for carrier bags as an additional way of raising awareness and reducing plastic consumption overall.
+The plastic bag phase-out is coupled with point-of-sale communication campaigns to raise awareness and encourage customers to reduce plastic consumption and replace it with more sustainable alternatives.
+The company has also agreed to adopt a global price scheme for carrier bags as an additional way of raising awareness and reducing bag consumption overall.